alphagov/forms/design/prototype-version-6/README.md

 >
 > We'll send you an email to let you know the outcome.
 You'll usually get a response within 10 working days.

-This is followed by a secondary heading label, “What happens next”, before a textarea with a character counter, “You have 2000 characters remaining”, giving form creators an idea of how much they have left of a 2,000 character limit.
+This is followed by a secondary heading label, “What happens next”, before a textarea with a character counter, “You have 2000 characters remaining”.
+This gives form creators an idea of how many characters they have left within a 2,000 character limit.

 At the end of the page is a green “Save and continue” button next to a grey “Save and preview” secondary button.

 <!-- describe side preview pane -->
-On the right side of the screen there is a secondary heading, “Page preview” above an iframe showing a preview of the page as a form filler would see it.
+On the right side of the screen there is a secondary heading, “Page preview”, above an iframe showing a preview of the page as a form filler would see it.

 The iframe includes the title “Your form has been submitted” inside a green box.
 There is also a secondary heading, “What happens next”, above where the text input content provided on the left would appear.